plvkyan/ceit-website/README.md

 ```

 > [!NOTE]
-> The website will run at http://localhost:5173, if it's already in use, just add one (1) e.g. http://localhost:5174
+> The website will run at http://localhost:5173, if it's already in use, just add one (1) to the port e.g. http://localhost:5174

 ## :sparkles: Features

-The websites features are currently under discussion, but here are some:
+The website's features are currently under discussion, but here are some:
 - Information about the CEIT department, its faculty members, facilities, and activities.
 - Content Management System (CMS) for faculty to update information.